lvendrix/DL-wine-quality/README.md

 # Remarks
 * Lower results when normalising the data, so kept the data as it is
 * Tried feature engineering by adding the type of wine (red or white) and creating a sulfate ratio, but it didn't improve the model
+* Splitting at 7 improved the model.
+Probably because wines of quality => 7 share more common features
 * More layers, more neurons, more epochs did improve the model's accuracy, but overfitting did happen sometimes.
-Had to look at both the accuracy and loss metrics, as well as the confusion matrix to get a good overview.
+Had to look at both the accuracy and loss metrics, as well as the confusion matrix to get a good overview
 * Random Forest model has very high accuracy (0.96) on this dataset
 * KNN also has high accuracy (0.94)